-This damage can be brought on by rapid and constant vibrations, which could be symptomatic of a stressful work environment in a labor career (carpenters), but usually persists in tennis players, hence the title.
+This damage can be brought on by rapid and constant vibrations.
+These constant vibrations could be symptomatic of a stressful work environment in a labor career (carpenters), but usually persists in tennis players (hence the name).

-Tennis elbow will impair your ability to do random and remedial household things, such as turning a doorknob without feeling pain in your elbow or hold a coffee cup with a firm grasp.
+Tennis elbow can impair your ability to do the simplest of tasks, such as turning a doorknob or holding a cup of coffee.

 There are numerous risk factors that you need to be aware of.

 - Age: The older you are, the more likely you are to develop this issue through tennis and other activities.
-Your tendons undergo stress and damage as you age and perform work-related tasks, and the standard effects of aging apply as well.
+Your tendons undergo stress and damage as you age and perform work-related tasks.

-- Playing Tennis: There’s a lot of dynamic movement coming out of your elbow and arm, and a lot of the stress ends up resting on the elbow due to the bones colliding or scraping against one another.
-You’re exercising your tendons while playing tennis, and after prolonged periods of time, this is no longer beneficial or considered exercise as far as your tendons are concerned.
+- Playing Tennis: There’s a lot of dynamic movement coming out of your elbow and arm and a lot of the stress ends up in your elbow.

-- Occupations: Carpenters, butchers, cooks, even people who type all day can endure the symptoms of tennis elbow, even if it’s not the full-blown thing.
-We’re seeing a rise in computer-related occupations, and subsequently, we’re also seeing a rise in tennis elbow cases in the United States per year, though interest in the sport remains the same.
+- Occupations: Carpenters, butchers, cooks, even people who type all day can end up with tennis elbow.
+We’re seeing a rise in computer-related occupations and subsequently seeing a rise in tennis elbow cases each year.

-While dampeners do in fact absorb vibrations, much like shocks in a car do the same thing, the information about those specific vibrations being the root cause of tennis elbow is unconfirmed.
+Dampeners do in fact absorb vibrations much like what shocks do in a car.
+However, the information about those specific vibrations being the root cause of tennis elbow is unconfirmed.

-The only thing that is for absolute certain is that tennis players often get tennis elbow, though it can be through a variety of other means and stress.
+The only thing for certain is that tennis players often get tennis elbow, though it can be through a variety of other means and stress.

 To better understand what they are, let’s describe them.

-They’re clips that stick onto the string pattern of your racket, usually near the handle, and sometimes in the corner of smaller grid squares higher up.
+They’re clips that attach to the string pattern of your racket, usually near the handle, and sometimes in the corner of smaller grid squares higher up.

-Since the strings are tense, there’s nowhere for that vibration to go.
-It just ends up traveling down the strings.
+Since the strings are tight, there’s nowhere for that vibration to go other than through the strings.

 Where do the strings lead?

-To the handle, and your hand.
-It’s going to rattle through you and mess you up pretty bad.
-Over time, all those vibrations will cause issues in your tendons.
+To the handle – and your hand – and wrist – and elbow.
+It’s going to rattle through you.
+Over time, all those vibrations may cause issues that lead to tennis elbow.

-Vibration dampeners come in small circular pegs that go between some of your strings, in small clips, or long clips that go along the length of your strings that run from the top of your racket down towards the handle.
+Vibration dampeners come in different shapes… They can be small circular pegs that go between some of your strings, small clips, or long clips.

-This helps reverberates a lot of vibration for backhands as well and usually offers the most overall satisfaction from the user.
+Dampeners help alleviate a lot of vibration and usually offer the most overall satisfaction from the user.

-What Won’t A Vibration Dampener do for You?
+What a Vibration Dampener Won't Do for You

 Types of Vibration Dampeners

-Just as you’d expect, these small button-style dampeners just kind of rest there on your racket.
+Just as you’d expect, these small button-style dampeners rest on your racket in between the strings.

-You want to position these close to the handle to prevent incoming vibrations from traveling down and rattling through the handle, and then through your hand.
+You do want to position these close to the handle to prevent incoming vibrations from traveling down through the handle and into your hand, wrist and elbow.

-These are longer clips that basically stretch over about ten or twelve different sections of the grid.
+Worm style dampeners are longer clips that stretch over a bigger section of the string grid.

-They sit on either side of the strings and are usually used in a pair, creating a barrier where vibration tends to get absorbed by.
+They sit on either side of the strings and are usually used in a pair for balance.

 These usually do not rest right above the handle unless you get what’s referred to as a stubby worm dampener.